See video overview below:

 Here’s an outline of steps you must do to root your Galaxy Note 3.
-This guide works for all Jelly Bean Android 4.3, KitKat Android 4.4.2, and 4.4.4.
-For KitKat, make sure you use the updated CWM recovery instead.
+This guide works for all Jelly Bean Android 4.3, KitKat Android 4.4.2, 4.4.4, and Lollipop Android 5.0, 5.0.1, and 5.0.2.
+For KitKat/Lollipop, make sure you use the updated CWM recovery instead.

 Currently this root guide is for Windows only (or use VMWare for Linux/Mac) but I will have an updated Mac/Linux guide soon.

 Step 1.
 First, make sure you have either SM-N9005, SM-N9006, SM-N900, Korean SM-N900S, Canadian SM-N900W8, Sprint SM-N900P, or T-Mobile SM-N900T model Note 3.
 If your model is not listed, try Towelroot or CF Auto Root instead.